Camera surveillance (CCTV)

 Photo: Marianne R Berlin

-The County Administrative Board may issue licences for general camera surveillance.
-In some cases, you may just need to notify us in advance.
+The County Administrative Board can grant licences for camera monitoring.
+In some cases you need to apply to us in advance.

-The County Administrative Board monitors compliance with the rules by visiting those places to which the general public has access.
+The County Administrative Board monitors that the regulations are being followed, including by visiting those areas to which the public has access.